If the pandemic has made you rethink your career, you are not alone.

 A conversation about purpose

 There’s an important and urgent conversation to be had between employers and employees before the great waves of resignation hit.
 That conversation is one around purpose and meaning.

-So, in addition to making the company purpose believable and achievable, employers and employees must be willing to go deeper to explore the other levels of purpose; Team Purpose, Role Purpose and Personal Purpose.
+So, in addition to making the organisational purpose believable and achievable, employers and employees must be willing to go deeper to explore the other levels of purpose; Team Purpose, Role Purpose and Personal Purpose.